Children love to play with puppets and there are many educational reasons to play with them.

 If you decide to use an old glove then cut off the thumb and little finger of the glove for your own thumb and finger to appear.

 This is optional but it does make it easier for your preschooler to wear the glove.
 The other three fingers will hold up the headpiece.

 You can create tiny finger puppets out of the pieces you cut off.

 The head of this puppet may be a circle of felt decorated to make the face of the puppet.

 Alternatively, make a glove puppet by sewing fabric or felt together in the shape of a puppet head and hands on either side.
 Decide on your character beforehand to use scraps and other creative bits and pieces for its features.

 What you will need:

-- Old glove or a glove puppet shape sewn together to fit your child’s hand
+- An old glove or a glove puppet shape sewn together to fit a small hand

 - Your creative wastebasket with scraps of wool, felt, buttons, pompoms, googly eyes and cotton wool.
 All these items are very useful for creating the features on the puppet.